LaunchCodeEducation/data-structures-and-algorithms/src/chapters/binary-trees/binary-search-tree-operations.rst

     / \     /     /  \    \
    2   5   7     11  14    30

-What are the steps for searching for 13:

-- Check the first node 10.
-13 is greater than 10 so go to the right node.
+#.
+Check the first node, 10.
+13 is greater than 10 so go to its right child, 19.
-- Check the right child of the first node 19.
-13 is smaller than 19 so go to the left.
+#.
+13 is less than 19, so go to the left child of 19, which is 13.
-- Check the left child of previous node 13.
-13 is the number we are looking for and we are done!

-This binary search tree is perfectly balanced so our search take at worst *O(log n)*.
+#.
+13 is the element we are searching for, so the algorithm terminates here.

+The search operation on a BST will involve at most *h* comparisons, where *h* is the height of the tree.
+For a balanced tree, this means that search is *O(log n)*.

 Insert
 ^^^^^^